eliyash/EmailAsNetLayer/README.md

 ####Notes & Work in progress
 - For now we are relaying on gmail service
 - Add option of fetching all the received massages
-- An example of chat between two PCs included
+- An example of chat(with and without gui) between two PCs included
+- for now just ascii text is supported